 20 entries were chosen, each one giving a message that would open up the hearts and minds of anyone who saw these, and encourage them to step forward, hold hands and join each other in our aim to create a difference to the world we live in.
 A world without poverty.

-We would like to thank all who took part in designing this calendar, especially the children and the judge who made it happen.
-We wish you Good Luck and Best Wishes for the New Year.
+We would like to thank everyone who took part in designing this calendar, especially our Judge who made this happen.